 Often, the rate of increase in a utility's renewable energy requirements due to an RPS cannot be satisfied by purchasing at avoided cost, particularly when fossil fuel prices are low, as they are currently.
 There are simply not enough renewable power facilities that can be developed at the fossil fuel derived avoided cost.
 In this case the utility will often seek authority from the regulatory commission to issue a Request for Proposals (RFP) for specific amounts of renewable power, with only qualified renewable power plants being allowed to bid into the subsequent auction.
-Note that a qualifying facility is one meeting the renewable requirements of FERC subsection 292.205.
 A very recent ruling by FERC, however, allows states with an RPS requirement to use the cost of renewable power in determining avoided cost rather than relying exclusively on fossil fuel avoided cost determinations.
 It is unknown if the Nevada PUC will adopt this method in the future, or whether NV Energy will continue to rely on renewable RFPs to fill their RPS requirement.

 NV Energy has generally kept pace with its requirement to acquire increasing amounts of renewable energy by conducting such auctions for renewable energy projects and offering contracts to the winning bidders.
 Winning bidders have involved projects utilizing solar, geothermal, wind and landfill gas energy.
 NV Energy has previously purchased biomass energy from projects in Loyalton, CA and Carson City, NV, but those projects are currently closed.
-Unlike most state renewable auction results, NV Energy has been forced to make public the price to be paid to recent winning bidders.
+Unlike most state renewable auction results, NV Energy has been forced to make public the power cost of the recent winning bidders.
 For non-solar projects, the recent first year prices vary from \$81 - 98/MWh with a 1 percent annual escalation, and for solar projects, the prices are \$132 - 135/MWh with the same 1 percent escalator.
-Solar projects garner 2.4 RECs for every megawatt hour purchased as opposed to a single REC for all other renewable technologies.